Friday, 27 December 2024

 AMD shifts focus to AI chips, with data centre sales now nearly half of revenue, following Nvidia's lead in the competitive market.

 AMD announced its second-quarter 2024 earnings today, revealing a significant shift in its business.
-Nearly half of AMD’s sales now come from data centre products, departing from its traditional focus on personal computer chips, game consoles, and embedded chips for industry or vehicles.
+Nearly half of AMD’s now come from data centre products, departing from its traditional focus on personal computer chips, game consoles, and embedded chips for industry or vehicles.

 A growing focus on data centres